aksommerville/fullmoon4/README.md

 - - Or use a "set gsbit" map command, for selected maps only?
 Coverage reporting is not a big priority.
 - [ ] Scripts to analyze logs.
 - [ ] Metal
-- [x] Music consistently skips a few beats at startup.
-- [x] Tweak firenozzle timing on third screen so a determined speedrunner can pass thru without stopping.
-- [x] seamonster and raccoon: Delay before first missile?
-I want to make it more deterministic for speed running. ...i think raccoons are ok.

 ### After GDEX

 - [ ] Tree-shake resources when packing.
 - [ ] MacOS: Build two independent app bundles.
 Demo and Full.
 - [ ] MacOS: App icon
-- [ ] Eliminate transparency from map images, incorporate the background in each tile.
+- [x] Eliminate transparency from map images, incorporate the background in each tile.
 - [ ] Dismissing Hello menu (bigpc and web), we assume to switch to song 3.
 That won't be true forever.
 Use the map's song.
 - [ ] macos (on iMac only), crash on quit.
 Can we cause it to close the window instead?
 The implicit quit on window close doesn't crash.
 - [ ] macos (on iMac only), glViewport needs to scale by NSScreen.backingScale.